mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 ## Advanced Gradio Features
 ### Creating a system message
-You can create a system message that will you give your chatbot assistance a personality.
+You can create a system message that will give your chatbot assistance a personality.

 ```python
 def format_chat_prompt(message, chat_history, instruction):